 - Oops!Something went wrong.Please try again later.

-Vishay Intertechnology, Inc.'s (NYSE:VSH) investors are due to receive a payment of US$0.095 per share on 29th of June.
-The dividend yield will be 1.6% based on this payment which is still above the industry average.
+Vishay Intertechnology, Inc.'s (NYSE:VSH) investors are due to receive a payment of US$0.10 per share on 17th of December.
+This means the annual payment is 1.9% of the current stock price, which is above the average for the industry.

-While it is great to have a strong dividend yield, we should also consider whether the payment is sustainable.
-Before making this announcement, Vishay Intertechnology was easily earning enough to cover the dividend.
+A big dividend yield for a few years doesn't mean much if it can't be sustained.
+However, Vishay Intertechnology's earnings easily cover the dividend.
 As a result, a large proportion of what it earned was being reinvested back into the business.

 The Dividend Looks Likely To Grow